mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

      To grant access via SSH public key,

-     1. Go to the MMS "Settings" page, and select "Backup and Restore Public Key."
+     #.
+Go to the MMS "Settings" page, and select "Backup and
+        Restore Public Key."

-     2. Input a passphrase, and click on "Generate a New Public Key".
+     #.
+Input a passphrase, and click on "Generate a New Public Key".
-        Your public key will be generated, and displayed onscreen.
+        The backup service will generate and display a public key.

-     3. Log in to your server using the same username you will supply in your restore request.
+     #.
+Log in to your server using the same username you will supply
+        in your restore request.

-     4. Add your public key to the authorized hosts file for that user, generally found at ``/.ssh/authorized_keys``.
+     #.
+Add your public key to the authorized hosts file for
+        that user, generally found at ``/.ssh/authorized_keys``.

      .. note::

-        For security reasons, you should remove this public key from the user's authorized hosts file once the snapshot has been transmitted.
+        For security reasons, you should remove this public key from

 #.
 Click :guilabel:`Authenticate`.